 E. To provide information to the Probation Department concerning the impact of the crime for inclusion in the pre-sentence investigation report to the judge and to complete a victim impact statement.

 F. To receive information regarding compensation to crime victims under the Crime Victims Compensation Act, payment for a medical examination for a victim of sexual assault, and referral to available social service agencies that may offer additional assistance.

 G. To be notified, upon request, of any parole proceedings regarding the defendant and of the victim’s right to participate in such proceeding.

 H. To have a waiting area in the courthouse separate from the defendant and his or her family and witnesses, or if a separate area is not possible, to have safeguards to ensure minimal contact.

 I. To have prompt return of property held by law enforcement or the attorney for the state after property is no longer needed as evidence.

 As permitted by law or upon court order, the deputy or investigator assigned the case, in coordination with the HCSO Property Room, will assist in ensuring the prompt return of all evidential property owned by the victim.

-In cases involving a death, the Harris County Medical Examiner’s Office shall be responsible for notification of next of kin.
+A. In cases involving a death, the Harris County Medical Examiner’s Office will be responsible for notification of next of kin.
 However, in exigent circumstances, a deputy or investigator may notify a family member of the victim.
-[CALEA Standard 55.2.6]

-In cases of seriously injured or ill persons, the deputy or investigator shall, whenever possible, make contact with family members and inform them of the appropriate information.
+B. In cases of seriously injured or ill persons, the deputy or investigator will, whenever possible, make contact with family members and inform them of the appropriate information.